backdrop-contrib/publishcontent/README.md

 - Install this module using [the official Backdrop CMS instructions](  https://backdropcms.org/guide/modules).

 - Visit the configuration page under Administration > Configuration > Content authoring >
-  Publish content settings (admin/config/content/publishcontent) to set the "Quick publish" method and the content types that it applies to.
+  Publish Content (admin/config/content/publishcontent) to set the "Quick publish" method and the content type(s) that it applies to.

-- Then go to the Drupal permissions page and set the various permissions:
+- Then go to the Backdrop permissions page (admin/config/people/permissions) and set the various permissions:
     - "publish all content": you can publish any node
     - "publish 'nodetype' content": you can publish any node whose type is 'nodetype'
     - "unpublish all content": you can unpublish any node